garretfick/easyeda-importer/CONTRIBUTING.md

 Build output files are generated in `dist`.

-* `bundle-lib2sch.js` Web-friendly component library importer.
+* `bundle-lib2sch.js` Web friendly component library importer.
 Opens a prompt to input the URL of the library to importer.
 * `bundle-lib2sch-test.js` Desktop friendly schematic importer.
 Imports a file from disk.
+* `bundle-sch2sch.js` Web friendly schematic importer.
+Incomplete at this time.
-* `bundl-sch2sch.js` Web-friendly schematic importer.
+* `bundle-sch2sch0-test.js` Desktop friendly schematic importer.
 Incomplete at this time.

 ## Test